VikramsDataScience/medibank_case_study/README.md

 Cross-validated Mean Absolute Percentage Error (MAPE): 52.47%
 ```
 &nbsp; This was also surprising for me, as I expected the error to be much larger given the lengthy forecast horizon!

+**N.B.** If you're interested, all the output referenced in this README file can also be found in the following GitHub runner in the <a href="https://github.com/VikramsDataScience/medibank_case_study/actions/runs/11829105284/job/32960349828">Run Docker Container</a> section of the CI Workflow.
+This way you can verify that the output is real :)!
 <br> &nbsp; For other wards, longer window forecasts will still have lower accuracy, but are still considered very achievable.
 For instance, my first project in Healthscope required developing 10-week forecast models that could predict patient activity for every time shift (AM, PM, Night Duty) for most of the wards (some wards, such as pediatrics, and a few others were deemed out-of-scope by the business) across Healthscope's 38 hospitals.

 ## Part 5: Doctors required for Royal Perth ED on specified dates